tpsatish95/talks/README.md

 ### Python Hands-on Workshop

 - Slide deck used at a one day hands-on python workshop, conducted as a part of SSN ACM Student Chapter (2016 and 2017).

+### Machine Learning from a Computer Vision and Natural Language Processing perspective

+- Slide deck used to present at one of the Off-Sites at Qube Cinema Technologies.